daytonaio/content/guides/20241121_guide_setting_up_a_python_dev_environment_with_devcontainers_and_daytona.md

 ### Confirmation

 In your VS Code, run the test cases using the command below, and you will see all the test cases passed.
-This means the Python dev environment has successfully set for your project.
+This means the Python dev environment has been successfully setup for your project.

 ```bash
 python3 -m pytest